Unity-Technologies/com.unity.multiplayer.docs/docs/reference/glossary/ticks-and-update-rates.md

 For example, a game server sends 10 updates per second.
 At this update rate we have 100ms between the updates, which is the same time that we have between two bullets when a gun fires 600 rounds per minute.

 But many shooters have guns which fire 750 rounds per minute or more.
 As a result, we then run out of updates and so the game has to send multiple bullets with one update.
-If two bullets hit a player, then the damage of thesetwo hits will be sent in a single update, and so the receiving player will get the experience that he got hit by a "super bullet" that dealt more damage than a single hit should be able to deal.
+If two bullets hit a player, then the damage of these two hits will be sent in a single update, and so the receiving player will get the experience that he got hit by a "super bullet" that dealt more damage than a single hit should be able to deal.

 RPM vs Update Rates: "Super Bullets" damage of multiple hits sent in one update: